Incident management process, to transform crises into opportunities for continuous improvement

 E.g.: a server breakdown affecting several departments will be considered a major incident, whereas a connection problem at a single workstation will be considered less critical.

-It is up to the department responsible to record these details on the device of their choice (software, spreadsheet, form, etc.) and to report it to the support teams responsible for dealing with it in accordance with the procedure.
+It is up to the department responsible to record these details on the chosen medium (software, spreadsheet, form, etc.) and to report it to the support teams responsible for dealing with it in accordance with the procedure.

 #2 Incident classification and analysis